gsebos/autologin/README.md

 On running the script, this will prompt you for the username.
 Enter kiosk-user (if you are following this to the letter, otherwise if you have name your user differently during the OS install, use that)

 The script will stop at several steps to allow editing of necessary configuration files.
-This uses vim, press `i` to enter insert mode, this lets you edit the document.
+This uses vim, when the screen changes to show the file content, press `i` to enter insert mode, this lets you edit the document.
 When done, press `esc` then `:wq` to save and quit.
 On quitting, the script will continue running.

 The following configuration will come up during the script
 1. Display configuration